-D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

 Clinicians will access data for veteran patients stored on VISTA or CDW.
 Potentially any health care provider or clinician supporting care for veteran patients at VA may have access.
 The system is currently in an Initial Operating Capacity.
 Once Full Operating Capacity is obtained, the number of users may be more accurately determined at that time.
 Information is not stored in the system.
-The system has the capability to retrieve data on all patients whose information is stored in VISTA
+The system has the capability to retrieve data on all patients whose information is stored in VistA.

-E. A general description of the information in the IT system and the purpose for collecting this information.
+E. What is a general description of the information in the IT system and the purpose for collecting this information?